Doing Business with the Netherlands and Dutch Business Culture

 A score in the middle.
 This means that the Dutch like a certain amount of structure and rules, but also not too many.

-Dutch Business Culture and some General Points
+Dutch Business Culture and Some General Points

 • The main task of a Dutch manager is to make sure that his subordinates enjoy their work and workplace.